Home Dubai Culture Ramadan guide and Ramadan Dubai dates until 2025

 Why do Muslims fast during Ramadan?

 Muslims fast because it is one of the five pillars of Islam.
 It is prescribed in the Quran and we can see from the hadiths that Prophet Muhammed (peace be upon him) also fasted during the month of Ramadan.
-It is an obligatory act for Muslims.

 Why is fasting hard?